polistern/pboted_docs/docs/docs/bote/v5/introduction.md

  `-----------'
 ```

 I2P-Bote uses base64 strings for addresses.
-They are called email destinations and can be between 86 and 512 characters long, depending on the type of encryption the user chooses (see [7.1 Cryptography](cryptography.md)).
+They are called [Email Destinations](terms.md#email-destination) and can be between 86 and 512 characters long, depending on the type of encryption the user chooses.
+For more details see [Cryptography](cryptography.md).